Blac Chyna Trademark Denied And She Can’t Profit From Dream Kardashian’s Name

 — Emirates 24|7 (@Emirates247) March 23, 2017

-All of this means that if Blac Chyna decided to started a product line named after Dream, she would have to cut the Kardashians a check.
+All of this means that if Blac Chyna decided to start a product line named after Dream, she would have to cut the Kardashians a check.

 “If Blac Chyna wanted to start a ‘Dream Kardashian’ baby clothing line, she could not profit from that because the trademark ties apply,” Cohen added.